Skip to contents

 If you are eager to get started with verywise but do not have access to a dataset (yet), you can generate both a set of ready-made FreeSurfer brain surface files and a phenotype file to go with them.

-The simulated dataset will automatically be stored into a verywise directory structure and will be ready for you to analyse.
+The simulated dataset will automatically be stored into a verywise directory structure and will be ready for you to analyze.

 Let’s see how to get there.
 First, load the package: